WebQit/docs/webflo/docs/fundamentals/routing/README.md

 }
 ```

 In the first handler, we started by asking `next.stepname` if the URL has another step ahead.
-For an URL like `/shop`, the answer is yes, and the request is exchanged for the child's data (obviously, the ability to intercept both the request going into the child and the response returned).
+For an URL like `/shop`, the answer is yes, and the request is exchanged for the child's data.
+The parent handler thus intercepts both the request going into the child and the response coming back from the child.

 In the second handler, we again started by asking `next.stepname` if the URL has another step ahead.
 This time, the answer is no, and reponse data is returned here for the request.